Gaius Cassius Longinus: Post-assassination

 Cassius's reputation in the East made it easy to amass an army from other governors in the area, and by 43 BC, he was ready to take on Publius Cornelius Dolabella with 12 legions.
 By this point, the Senate had split with Antonius, and cast its lot with Cassius, confirming him as governor of the province.
 Dolabella attacked but was betrayed by his allies, leading him to commit suicide.
 Cassius was now secure enough to march on Egypt, but on the formation of the Second Triumvirate, Brutus requested his assistance.
 Cassius quickly joined Brutus in Smyrna with most of his army, leaving his nephew behind to govern Syria as well.

 The conspirators decided to attack the triumvirate's allies in Asia.
 Cassius set upon and sacked Rhodes in 43 BC, while Brutus did the same to Lycia.
 They regrouped the following year in Sardis, where their armies proclaimed them imperator.
 They crossed the Hellespont, marched through Thrace, and encamped near Philippi in Macedon.
-Gaius Julius Caesar Octavian (later known as Augustus) and Mark Antony soon arrived, and Cassius planned to starve them out through the use of their superior position in the country.
-However, they were forced into a pair of battles by Antony, collectively known as the Battle of Philippi.
+Gaius Julius Caesar Octavian (later known as Augustus) and Mark Antony soon arrived, and Cassius planned to starve them out through the use of their superior position in the country; however, they were forced into a pair of battles by Antony, collectively known as the Battle of Philippi.
 Brutus was successful against Octavian, and took his camp.
-Cassius, however, was defeated and overrun by Mark Antony and, unaware of Brutus's victory, ordered his freeman Pindarus to help him kill himself.
+Cassius was defeated and overrun by Mark Antony.
+Unaware of Brutus's victory, he ordered his freeman Pindarus to help him kill himself.
 Pindarus fled afterwards and Cassius's head was found severed from his body.
 He was mourned by Brutus as "the Last of the Romans" and buried in Thassos.

 Epicureanism

 "Among that select band of philosophers who have managed to change the world," writes David Sedley, "it would be hard to find a pair with a higher public profile than Brutus and Cassius – brothers-in-law, fellow-assassins, and Shakespearian heroes," adding that "it may not even be widely known that they were philosophers."
 Like Brutus, whose Stoic proclivities are widely assumed but who is more accurately described as an Antiochean Platonist, Cassius exercised a long and serious interest in philosophy.
 His early philosophical commitments are hazy, though D.R.
 Shackleton Bailey thought that a remark by Cicero indicates a youthful adherence to the Academy.

-Sometime between 48 and 45 BC, however, Cassius famously converted to the school of thought founded by Epicurus.
+Sometime between 48 and 45 BC, Cassius famously converted to the school of thought founded by Epicurus.
 Although Epicurus advocated a withdrawal from politics, at Rome his philosophy was made to accommodate the careers of many prominent men in public life, among them Caesar's father-in-law, Calpurnius Piso Caesoninus.
 Arnaldo Momigliano called Cassius's conversion a "conspicuous date in the history of Roman Epicureanism," a choice made not to enjoy the pleasures of the Garden, but to provide a philosophical justification for assassinating a tyrant.